pivotal/docs-tap/tap-gui/plugins/about.hbs.md

 External plug-ins (also referred to as custom plug-ins) are plug-ins that are not in Tanzu Developer Portal Configurator.

-These plug-ins are typically are published to npmjs.org or a similar npm registry alternative.
+These plug-ins are typically published to npmjs.org or a similar npm registry alternative.
 If you want to integrate an external plug-in that is not validated for use with Tanzu Developer Portal, you must write a custom wrapper for it.